mohammad8186/Information_Retrieval_Course_Final_Project/README.md

 - **Interactive User Interface**: Provides a user-friendly interface for easy query input and result visualization.
 - **Full-text Search Capability**: Supports searching through entire documents, not just keywords or titles.
 - **Scalable Architecture**: Optimized for large datasets, ensuring fast retrieval times even with massive document collections.
+- **Real-time Search Updates**: As new documents are added, the search index is automatically updated.
 ---

 ## 🛠️ Prerequisites